PaulinaCzarnota/Client-Server-Programming-Labs-2024-25/Week 13/Lab 12/Lab12.md

-# Lab 12 - TCP Operations
+# Lab 12: TCP Operations - Opening and Closing Connections

 ## Overview
 This lab demonstrates how TCP manages connection establishment, data transfer, and connection termination using the `open_close.pcap` capture file in Wireshark.
 The exercise involves analyzing TCP messages, including `SYN`, `ACK`, `FIN`, and calculating sequence (`Seq`) and acknowledgment (`Ack`) values.